mesosphere-backup/ansible-dcos/README.md

 [agents_public]
 1.0.0.5

-...
+[common:children]
+workstations
+masters
+agents
+agents_public

 ```

-- Copy `group_vars/all.example` to `group_vars/all` and fill in the variables that match your preferred configuration.
-The variables are explained below.
+- Copy the directory `group_vars/all.example` to `group_vars/all`.

+- Within the file `group_vars/all/networking` you have to define all the (internal/private) IPs of your Cluster.
+An example is listed below:

 ```
 # (internal) IP Address of the Workstation